FlipsideCrypto/fsc-evm/models/doc_descriptions/core/balances.md

 {% docs evm_has_decimal %}

-Whether the token has a decimal or not, either TRUE or FALSE.
+Boolean flag indicating whether token decimal information is available for this token (TRUE or FALSE).

 {% enddocs %}

 {% docs evm_has_price %}

-Whether the token has an hourly price or not, either TRUE or FALSE.
+Boolean flag indicating whether hourly price data for this token is available (TRUE or FALSE).

 {% enddocs %}